seqan/seqan/manual/source/Infrastructure/Use/CustomBuildSystem.rst

 ======================================

 This page gives an example of how to use SeqAn in your application based on your own Makefiles.
-You should be able to adapt the descriptions to configuring your build system and/or IDE.
+You should be able to adapt the descriptions to configure your build system and/or IDE.

 .. tip::